ignite/cli/docs/guide/interchange/05-mint-and-burn-voucher.md

 description: Mint vouchers and lock and unlock native token from a blockchain.
 ---

-# Mint and Burn Voucher
+# Mint and Burn Vouchers

 In this chapter, you learn about vouchers.
 The `dex` module implementation mints vouchers and locks and unlocks native token from a blockchain.